 but he never did not eat what we gave him.
 I would not consider him a fussy

-Wheaten terriers are medium sized dogs but do need a fair amount of grooming.
+The Wheaten terrier dog breed are medium sized dogs but do need a fair amount of grooming.
 Given their coats and how they do not shed, it is important to wash them and brush them often.

 We would brush Guinness a couple times a week and bathe him twice a month.
 It is important to groom wheaten terriers frequently, or else they will begin to smell and their hair will mat.